Skip to Content

 Rising from the ashes of a once ultra-conservative country, Cyprus Pride has grown in popularity since its inception in 2014.
 Government-supported, star-studded, and socially adored, you can’t help but get caught up in the magic when Pride comes to the Cypriot city of Nicosia.

-Accept, the country’s national LGBTQ-rights organisation, have run the festival each year.
-They put together a massive parade route through the city every June/July (except the Covid affected years of 2020/2021), in which a variety of groups participate.
+Accept, the country’s national LGBTQ-rights organization, has run the festival each year.
+They put together a massive parade route through the city every June/July (except the Covid-affected years of 2020/2021), in which a variety of groups participate.

 Gay saunas in Cyprus